-Contact name and details The Revd Timothy A Swindell Connexional Treasurer Tim.Swindell@methodist.org.uk Resolution 13/1.
+Contact name and details The Revd Timothy A Swindell Connexional Treasurer Tim.Swindell@methodist.org.uk Resolution 24/1.
 The Conference receives the Report as the Unified Statement of Connexional Finances required by SO 360.

-Summary of content
+Summary of Content

-Subject and aims Summary extracts of the full consolidated accounts of the Methodist Church for 2020/2021 which were adopted by the Methodist Council and are presented to the Conference as the unified statement of connexional finances required by Standing Order 360.
-Main points These accounts consolidate figures for a wide variety of Methodist - activities and entities.
-Background context When the Methodist Church was registered with the Charity and relevant Commission it was agreed that the accounts of the registered documents charity would be those of the Methodist Council.
+Subject and aims Summary extracts of the full consolidated accounts of the Methodist Church for 2021/2022 which were adopted by the Methodist Council and are presented to the Conference as the unified statement of connexional finances required by Standing Order 360.
+Main points These accounts consolidate figures for a wide variety of Methodist activities and entities.
+Background context and relevant documents When the Methodist Church was registered with the Charity Commission it was agreed that the accounts of the registered charity would be those of the Methodist Council.
 The full consolidated accounts were presented to the Council and adopted by the Council under SO 212(1).
-They are available for scrutiny on the Methodist Church website and in printed form from the Finance and Resources Team at Methodist Church House.
+They are available for scrutiny on the Methodist Church website and in printed form from the Finance and Resources Team.
 Under SO 360 the Council is required to present to the Conference a "unified statement of connexional finances so as to give an overall view of those moneys and other assets for which the council is responsible".
 This Report consists of extracts from the full consolidated accounts which provide a summary of them to meet that requirement.
 It is submitted to the Conference as the trustee body of the registered charity.

-1. Link to the financial statements
+1. Link to the Financial Statements